-To equip the communities with tools to combat disinformation and with sufficient knowledge to spot which information is inaccurate, the Media Hacks consortium aims to develop an approach to enhance the media literacy of local communities to the ground-up; by surrounding local community members to be producers of reliable media content for their own communities and as well ethical consumers of content.
+To equip communities with tools to combat disinformation and with sufficient knowledge to detect misinformation, the Media Hacks consortium developed an approach to improve the media literacy of local communities by empowering members to produce reliable content and to take an ethical stance as content consumers.

 The project developed a community audit toolkit, a Community Media Skills training programme - through workshops - and media moderation resources and training for communities..

 This project is supported within the framework of the European Erasmus+ programme - Innovation